 applied to a new application field.

-Five ROBOTT-NET voucher projects have been selected so far for even further development assistance, where ROBOTT-NET will take the projects all the way, until they are ready for market.
+Eight ROBOTT-NET voucher projects have been selected for even further development assistance, where ROBOTT-NET will take the projects all the way, until they are ready for market.

 Bin picking is still one of the most challenging tasks in the field of robotics.
 There are more than 100.000 sheet metal manufacturers worldwide and all of them are facing the same problem: Sheet metal parts must be handled to load or unload machines or to be sorted and stacked for further processing.
 Automated solutions are hardly existent because of the large variety of shapes and sizes.

 Together with Arnold AG and FORMHAND Automation GmbH, Trumpf Werkzeugmaschinen GmbH + Co KG has initiated a pilot project that aims for an easy-to-use multipurpose robot that is capable of grasping and manipulating sheet metal parts in various scenarios.
 Fraunhofer Ipa and Danish Technological Institute are ROBOTT-NET partners on the project.

 The robot will be able to identify and detect the position of an object even in complex situations, such as chaotically stored in a bin.
 Objects of multiple shapes and dimensions will be grasped with one gripper to reduce hardware costs and mounting times.

 Manual cylinders manipulation operations can lead to problems in terms of safety, reliability and traceability.
 This has driven Air Liquides search for automation to avoid painfulness for their workers, to have higher quality for their delivery time and to have a comprehensive record of their assets movement within their premises.

 The GASBOT pilot project is in cooperation with Air Liquid, Asti Moble Robotics and Asti Technologies Distribution and with Tecnalia and Danish Technological Institute as ROBOTT-NET partners.
 The objectives of the project are to: design and validate an efficient mobile manipulator robot to perform the internal logistics of gas cylinders baskets preparation: 1.
 When receiving empty cylinders from clients: move empty cylinders from Heterogeneous racks to Homogeneous racks.
 2. When preparing expeditions to clients: move full cylinders from Homogeneous racks to Heterogeneous racks.